arcAman07/git-quick-pusher/README.md

 <h3> There are two ways of installing and using this package( CLI tool): </h3>

 1).
-As a CLI tool golbally in your system
+As a Command Line Interface (CLI) tool globally in your system

 Clone the repository: